DisBots-Studios-Inc/Melody-Bot/README.md

 # 🎵 Melody Bot

 **ATTENTION: THIS PROJECT IS NOT MAINTAINED ANYMORE!!!**
-Official successor is **"Quabot.** You can find it in this organisation.
+Official successor is **"Quabot."** You can find it in this organisation.

 Melody is a music bot written in Java.
 It features various functions with the main focus on music.
 It is in active development and is being improved every week.